MrHbogart/Miyan_Frontend/README.md

 ```

 `docker compose up` will rebuild (`npm run build`) whenever the sources change and then launch `.output/server/index.mjs`.
 Override the published port with `PORT=8080 docker compose up -d`.
 Use `docker compose logs -f` to view runtime output.

+> The compose file binds container port 3000 to `${PORT:-3000}` on the host, so all site traffic can route straight to the Nuxt SSR server without extra services.

 ## Production build & runtime